flut1/discogs-data-tools/readme.md

-  --help               Show help                                                                               [boolean] --year, -y           The year to find monthly dumps for.                                                      [number] --noProgress, --np   Hides the progress bar                                                                  [boolean] --dumpVersion, --dv  Full name of the version to fetch. ie: 20180101                                          [string] --types, -t          List of types to get
+  --help               Show help                                                                               [boolean] --year, -y           The year to find monthly dumps for.                                                      [number] --noProgress, --np   Hides the progress bar                                                                  [boolean] --dumpVersion, --dv  Full name of the version to fetch. ie: 20180101.
+If not specified, will let you select
+                       interactively                                                                            [string]
+  --latest, -l         Automatically get the latest version                                                    [boolean] --types, -t          List of types to get
       [array] [choices: "artists", "labels", "masters", "releases"] [default: ["artists","labels","masters","releases"]]